apndx/ReutersDocLabeler/README.md

 # ReutersDocLabeler
 This project is about topic classification on the Reuters corpus.
-Some of the project code is in Jupyter notebooks, and some parts are in .py files to easily be able to run script in Puhti environment.
+Some of the project code is in Jupyter notebooks, and some parts are in .py files to easily be able to run scripts in Puhti environment.

 ## Notebooks

-Initial data loading and preprocessing is only as a notebook, also explorative data-analysis and result analysis is done in notebooks.
+Initial data loading and preprocessing is only as a notebook, also explorative data-analysis and result analysis is also done in notebooks.

 ### Load and preprocess data